The Chromatic Symmetric Function for Unicyclic Graphs: Paths, cycles, and pans

 To count the possibilities here, consider the set of valid DNC-tree words with $b-1$ $L's$ as the disjoint union of two sets. \begin{enumerate} \item $W_1$ consisting of words of length $n-3-(b-1)$ in $\{LX, M, R\}$, where $LX$ counts as one symbol and is used $b-1$ times. \item $W_2$ consisting of words of length $n-3-(b-1)$ in $\{LX, M, R\}$, where $LX$ is used $b-2$ times, appended by the symbol $L$. \end{enumerate} In either case, we choose which $m_1$ of the $n-3-(b-1)=n-2-(\ell(\la)-m_1)$ symbols should be $M$'s, which can be done in ${n-2-\ell(\lambda) + m_1\choose m_1}$ many ways.
 Once this is done, the rest of the symbols are determined by the choice of body part rearrangement and associated word $\ul{v}$, so multiplying the binomial coefficient with the multinomial $\binom{m_2+\dots+m_n}{m_2,\dots,m_n}$ gives the number of DNC leaves with star forest $\St_\la$. \end{proof}

 Now we handle the cycle $C_n$, which is, in some sense, the primordial connected unicyclic graph and already gives some indications of how this class differs from trees.
-As we discuss further in the next section, the coefficients $c_\la$ for hook partitions $\la$ behave differently than non-hook coefficients.
+As we discussed in the previous section, the coefficients $c_\la$ for hook partitions $\la$ behave differently than non-hook coefficients.

 \begin{proposition} Let $C_n$ be the cycle on $n$ vertices for $n\geq 3$, and let $\mathbf{X}_{C_n}=\sum_{\la \vdash n} c_\la \mf{st}_\la$.
 Then for $\lambda = (1^{m_1} 2^{m_2} \dots n^{m_n})$ we have